 Grief.
-The word conjures up an image of the grieving widow sobbing over her beloved late husbands casket.
+The word conjures up the image of a widow sobbing over her beloved late husbands casket.
 A veil covers her mascara stained face.

 OK, maybe that's a bit dramatic, but what a lot of people don't realise is that grief doesn't just follow a death.
 It can be the result of any kind of loss.

 Understanding this is the first step to moving on and processing the information, but it wasn't until it was pointed out to me by a professional that I realised I was grieving.
 I, just like most people would, thought I was a bit down.

 It isn't just one area of my life either.
 I never really got over losing my Dad at a fairly young age.
 He was ill for many years before his death.
 The only comfort was that he was no longer suffering, however, I still grieve the loss of him and the fact he never lived to see our family grow.
-I grieve him and the fact that those years were taken from us.
+I grieve him, and the fact that those years were taken from us all.

 Dealing with grief over death is one thing, but grief comes in many forms.
 The last few years, for me, have been awful.
 In 2016 I was diagnosed with breast cancer, again in 2019.
 Thankfully, the physical side was treatable, but as anyone who has survived cancer will tell you, you live the rest of your life with the fear of it coming back.
-Maggie Keswick Jencks, the founder of Maggie's Centre famously said 'Do not lose the joy of living in the fear of dying' and that is so true, you can't let it control your life, however it does change your life and you tend to view life pre and post cancer, like there's different versions of you.
+Maggie Keswick Jencks, the founder of Maggie's Centre famously said 'Do not lose the joy of living in the fear of dying' and that is so true, you can not let it control your life.
+However cancer does change your life and you tend to view life pre and post cancer, like there's different versions of you.
 I only realised recently that I am grieving the pre-cancer days, when that dark cloud wasn't constantly hanging over me, waiting to envelope me in it's fog yet again.
 The days before every ache or ailment immediately made me think it's back.